HiDTH/FltSim-msfs2020-Control/README.md

 Requires full version of Touch Portal running on the same PC as Microsoft Flight Simulator 2020 along with v0.52 or later of the MSFS Touch Portal Plugin from https://github.com/tlewis17/MSFSTouchPortalPlugin

-To install FltSim-msfs2020-Control select 'import page' from Touch Portal and navigate to 'FltSim msfs2020 Control.tpz' from your download folder location
+To install FltSim-msfs2020-Control unzip the file, select 'import page' from Touch Portal and navigate to 'FltSim msfs2020 Control.tpz' from your download folder location

-Designed for and working well on iPad with resolution 1366 x 768
+Designed for and working well on iPad with resolution 1366 x 768 - other devices may need to have font sizes tweaked to display properly.

 Assumes default keyboard configuration and key assignments in Microsoft Flight Simulator 2020